nerdguidedc/nerdguidedc.github.io/_posts/2016-11-18-exciting-possibilities-for-21st-century-aviation.md

   city: Washington
   state: DC
   zip: 20008
-tags: [ 'Philosophical Society of Washington', 'Lectures', 'Biology']
+tags: [ 'Philosophical Society of Washington', 'Lectures', 'Astronomy and Aeronautics']
 excerpt: >
   On Nov 4, the Philosophical Society hosts Jaiwon Shin for a confluence of seemingly unrelated technologies developed outside the aerospace industry has